microsoft/microcode/robot/README.md

 microcode.elecfreaksCuteBot.start()
 ```

-## Usage with microcode
+## Usage with MicroCode

 Download this firmware onto the micro:bit that stays on the robot.
-Then use microcode to send commands
+Then use MicroCode to send commands
 to the robot.

 -   [Documentation](https://microsoft.github.io/microcode/docs/robot)